dyne/tomb/KNOWN_BUGS.md

  and be able to operate their tombs normally.

- Those who have used Tomb 1.3 or 1.3.1 to create new tombs should use Tomb version 1.3.1 to open them and then migrate the contents into a new tomb created using the latest Tomb version.
+ Those who have used Tomb 1.3 or 1.3.1 to create new tombs should use Tomb version 1.3.1 (available from https://files.dyne.org/tomb) to open them and then migrate the contents into a new tomb created using the latest stable Tomb version.

  This bug was due to a typo in the code which appended a GnuPG status string to the content of keys.
 All users of Tomb 1.3.* should pay